doma-engineering/doma_oauth/README.md

 Set of routes / plugs that provides easy integration of Google and Github oAuth into an Elixir application.

-It is designed to be as light as possible, all this Authentication plug does is assign an `oauth` field To your `Plug.Conn` struct, so that the rest of the logic is up to your application to implement as a callback.
+It is designed to be as light as possible, all this Authentication plug does is assign an `oauth` field To your `%Plug.Conn{}` struct, so that the rest of the logic is up to your application to implement as a callback.

 ## Usage